mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 - **Check** - Does Google <a href="#">display the page title as the blue link</a> in the results?

-> Note: you will also need to open your employers homepage in another tab and View Source to see the code. `Ctl or Cmd + F` to search the code.
+> Note: you will also need to open your employer's homepage in another tab and View Source to see the code. `Ctl or Cmd + F` to search the code.

-- **Check** - Does Google display all of the text in the tile or is it truncated... (because it is too long)?
+- **Check** - Does Google display all of the text in the title or is it truncated... (because it is too long)?

 ### Task 3